 How BoostLine Takes Connecting Rod Design To The Next Level!

 Not all rods are created equal.
-Take a deep dive into what makes a BoostLine, a BoostLine as we explore the processes of design, engineering, and manufacturing a boost-ready rod.
+Take a deep dive into what sets BoostLine connecting apart as we explore the processes of design, engineering, and manufacturing a boost-ready rod.

 When it comes to the rotating assembly, connecting rods can be a bit of an afterthought for builders, with piston design and crank selection often positioned near the forefront of the build strategy.
 But not all rods are created equal, as BoostLine’s products clearly illustrate.
 Engineers took a clean sheet approach with these designs, taking the best attributes of many connecting rod styles and merging them into one purpose-built connecting rod that’s capable of handling over 2000 horsepower right out of the box.